babashka/babashka/README.md

 Hello from gist script!
 ```

+Caveats:

-Caveat: building uberscripts works by running top-level `ns` and `require`
+- *Dynamic requires*.
+Building uberscripts works by running top-level `ns` and
-forms.
+`require` forms.
 The rest of the code is not evaluated.
-Code that relies on dynamic
+Code that relies on
-requires may not work in an uberscript.
+dynamic requires may not work in an uberscript.
+- *Resources*.
+The usage of `io/resource` assumes a classpath, so when this is
+  used in your uberscript, you still have to set a classpath and bring the
+  resources along.

+If any of the above is problematic for your project, using an uberjar is a good
+alternative.

+## Uberjar

+Babashka can create uberjars from a given classpath and optionally a main
+method.

 ## Parsing command line arguments